-Instructions to accompany this one page PDF printout:
+Instructions to accompany this one page PDF printout handed out in class:

-In case my instructions are not perfectly clear on the instructions written on this exercise PDF, here is what I expect and tried to guide you with my written remarks.
+In case my instructions are not perfectly clear on the instructions written on this exercise PDF, here is what I expect and will explain in class.
+If you miss class, read on.

 Look at the 3-dimensional diagram at the top right representing the innermost of the triple integrals, with three highlighted strips on the left side aligned with the three coordinate axes in the diagram.
 In the diagram itself, for each variable doing the innermmost integration, put in a typical line segment cross-section parallel to the axis of the variable of that innermost integration with bullet point endpoints labeled by the starting and stopping values of that variable which increases along the line segment (put an arrow head in the middle for this increasing direction).
 This requires your imagination in estimating where in each surface you should start and stop in order to convey that the endpoints actually lie on the starting and finishing surfaces.
 When you finish the solid region should have 3 such typical labeled cross-sections representing the 3 possible innermost integrations.